denisenepraunig/apple-tv-balance-board/README.md

 ### Why not Arduino/Raspberry Pi/...?
 My inital idea was to create the balance board with the Arduino and using some sensors.
 The arduino was connected to my Mac via cable.
 Cables suck.
 Should I fidget around with Bluetooth?
 Or send the data via WiFi?
 The sensor values need to be translated to some "actions" - like keyboard clicks - and how should I develop my games?
 Web based?
 Python?
 Do I always have to connect my Macbook to the TV?
 Phew...
 I could maybe use my phone instead - it is wireless - but stepping on a expensive phone?
 I need to write an app, send the data via websocket to an HTML5 game, websockets - serverside - node - hosting this - phew...
 Raspberry Pi - hm - Linux, Python, connecting hardware, writing games in PyGame maybe?!
 I am not that proficient in those things.
 Sure, all things are solveable, but I wanted it to be more a "software project" than a hardware hacking thing and I wanted to use my existing skills.

+### Why not Wii Remote?
+My colleague Ralf reminded me about the [Wii Remote](https://twitter.com/_rac01/status/966765788840513538) (or Wiimote for short) - he did a project where he controlled an Apple TV game via the Wii Remote.
+Long time ago I hooked up the Wii Remote with my laptop (Windows at this time) - but I don't know how long I had to fidget around until the bluetooth drivers worked...
+I could not connect the Wii Remote to my Macbook...
+Even today the word bluetooth gives me cold sweat - I will never do a hobby project which involves bluetooth ever again!.
+There was a software called [GlovePIE](https://glovepie.en.softonic.com/) for Windows which was able to "convert" certain commands - like if the Wii Remote was tilted 30° then send a KEY_LEFT event.
+I hacked together a solution where I [played Doom with the Wii Remote](https://www.youtube.com/watch?v=Li3dXuHR-UM).

 ### Why not MFT Challenge Disc?
 Back then I did not know that such a device existed - a balance board with games, but anyway, as I am a developer I wanted to make my own games and those [MFT balance boards](https://www.amazon.com/MFT-Challenge-Disc-Fitness-apparel/dp/B001V9KXCY/ref=sr_1_2?ie=UTF8&qid=1519146912&sr=8-2&keywords=mft+disc) are quite expensive.
 In Germany you can order a [version with bluetooth](https://www.amazon.de/MFT-Trainings-Therapieger%C3%A4t-Challenge-9005/dp/B01ENJARHE/ref=pd_sim_200_6?_encoding=UTF8&psc=1&refRID=XPPZQ1DP6JTNFASMPQ4Z) which has an app for iOS and Android'